jkitajima/http-api-design/README.md

 ### Nested relationship objects are Expandable

-Since relationships are represented as nested objects, they can be expandable.
+Since relationships are represented as nested objects, they are **expandable**.

 `GET /dogs/1?expand=owner`
 ```json